Oakland City University

-Oakland City University (OCU) is a private university affiliated with the General Baptist Church and located in Oakland City, Indiana.
+Oakland City University (OCU) is a private university affiliated with the General Baptist Church and located in Oakland City, Indiana, United States.
 It is the only General Baptist Church-affiliated college or university in the United States.
-Founded in 1885, it has slowly grown to the present student enrollment of about 1,200 on the main campus and, counting all sites, about 2,000 total.
+Founded in 1885, it has slowly grown to a total enrollment of about 655.

-In addition to the institution's Oakland City main campus, the university has satellite campuses in Evansville, Indianapolis, Rockport and Bedford.
-The Bedford branch is housed in the former headquarters of the Indiana Limestone Company.
-These sites emphasizes experiential application over objectives and theory.
-Students from a wide age range attend OCU.
-Courses are provided in an accelerated pace and condensed format, much like how summer school operates in more traditional programs.
-Students may take one or two courses at a time and enroll as full-time.
+In addition to the institution's Oakland City main campus, the university operated satellite campuses in Evansville, Indianapolis, Rockport and Bedford.
+These sites offered courses at an accelerated pace and condensed format.
+The Bedford campus was housed in the former headquarters of the Indiana Limestone Company until it was moved to the StoneGate Arts & Education Center in 2018 and later closed.
+The Evansville site closed in 2025.